Dementia support in Sheffield during Coronavirus

 Chair-based ballet exercise

-A dancer from the English National Ballet has produced a video of chair-based exercises for ballet lovers with restricted mobility or limited space.
+A dancer from the English National Ballet has produced some videos of chair-based exercises for ballet lovers with restricted mobility or limited space.

 BBC Sounds: 10 Today – Physical Activity for older people